-We have now seen the separate and powerful capability sets that both HDD and SSD offer, but remember, two heads are better than one!
-The combination of HDD and SSD allow each type of storage to perform at its best; the HDD can be focused on “cold” data that is not often used, while the high IOPS/sec capability of SSD is focused on the “hot,” frequently accessed data.
-The high performance capabilities of SSD and the undeniable HDD storage cost effectiveness compliment one another in a hybrid configuration that achieves the most effective level of price performance.
+The combination of native flash modules, SSD and HDD allow each type of storage to perform at its best; the HDD can be focused on “cold” data that is not often accessed, while the high IOPS capability of SSD/Flash is focused on the “hot,” frequently accessed data.
+The high performance capabilities of SSD/Flash and the cost effectiveness HDD can complement each other in a hybrid configuration that achieves the most effective level of price/performance.

-Now that we have discussed the fundamental differences and integration opportunities of HDD and SSD, we will examine 2 types of solid-state drive: Internal Solutions which is also called Direct Access Storage (DAS) and Storage Area Networks (SAN).
+Now that we have discussed the fundamental differences and integration opportunities of HDD, SSD, and Flash we will examine 2 types of solid-state drive: Internal Solutions which is also called Direct Access Storage (DAS) and Storage Area Networks (SAN).